SpaceDogeChain/sdk-core-sdc/cmd/evm/README.md

-The idea is to specify the behaviour of this binary very _strict_, so that other node implementors can build replicas based on their own state-machines, and the state generators can swap between a `geth`-based implementation and a `parityvm`-based implementation.
+The idea is to specify the behaviour of this binary very _strict_, so that other node implementors can build replicas based on their own state-machines, and the state generators can swap between a `gsdc`-based implementation and a `parityvm`-based implementation.

 ### Command line params